sunlao/TicTacToe/README.md

 ### Utility
 * MNG_JSON.py
   * write_json           - Create a JSON file from a dictionary by file name
-  * get_json             - Get a dictionary from a JSON file by file name
+  * get_dict             - Get a dictionary from a JSON file by file name
 * Config.py
-  * get_dict             - get a configuration dictionary for app
+  * get_dict             - get a configuration dictionary for an app
   * get_value            - get a value by a key from configuration dictionary